 Most of these expressions have their roots in a religious text but have now entered the English language and are often used in everyday conversation.

-- to act proud and powerful (this idiom is almost almost always used in a negative way)Our boss always acts high-and-mighty when he is at a meeting.
+- to act proud and powerful (this idiom is usually used in a negative way)Our boss always acts high-and-mighty when he is at a meeting.

 Our friend always acts high-and-mighty when we meet her.
 We do not like it.